sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Relationship management

-_All activities aimed at ensuring a continuous level of engagement is maintained between the TRE operator and its customers, stakeholders & other interested parties._
+All activities aimed at ensuring a continuous level of engagement is maintained between the TRE operator and its customers, stakeholders and other interested parties.

-### Stakeholder relationships
+**Stakeholder relationships:** Activities aimed at engaging with TRE stakeholders.

 ```{list-table}
 :header-rows: 1